QueryClick/lunch-and-learn/session-two/README.md

 # Lunch and Learn: Session Two

 ## !!Before session requirements!!
-*If you weren't at the session, skip this part.*

 In order to communicate with our API, we need to have a web server running.
 Fortunately, [Express.js](https://expressjs.com) makes this fast and simple so I have already done it for you.
 If you want to follow along with typing code at the session, you need to ensure you can run the web server!